-Subcategory Definition Count Do not Count need or a gap in services available to the community that would not be provided without the hospital. hospital's mission or position in the community.
-Organizationally owned health care clinics or urgent care centers Hospice services Outpatient mental health services market share or that operate at a loss.
-Bad Debt Hospital-based charity care Costs of physician contracts that are part of routine hospital business and are not associated with addressing a specific need or gap in the community Losses due to inefficiency or volatile reimbursement Costs for services that have many competitors or excess capacity in the market and are not accessed by patients in need
+Subcategory Definition Count Do not Count Mission Driven Health Services Services a hospital undertakes as a direct result of its community's need or a gap in services available to the community that would not be provided without the hospital.
+Services undertaken as a direct result of the hospital's mission or position in the community.
+Organizationally owned health care clinics or urgent care centers Hospice services Outpatient mental health services Services provided as a routine cost of business, to increase a hospital's market share or that operate at a loss.
+Bad Debt Hospital-based charity care Costs of physician contracts that are part of routine hospital business and are not associated with addressing a specific need or gap in the community

+Subcategory Definition Count Do not Count Losses due to inefficiency or volatile reimbursement Costs for services that have many competitors or excess capacity in the market and are not accessed by patients in need